 DO-IT has demonstrated that peer and mentor support, traditionally provided in person, can be delivered within a supported electronic community (Burgstahler, 1997; Burgstahler & Cronheim, 2001).
 Such support plays an important role in the preparation of Scholars for college and careers (Burgstahler, 1997; Burgstahler & Cronheim, 2001; Kim-Rupnow & Burgstahler, 2004).
 DO-IT Scholars use electronic communications to connect with peers and adult mentors, most of whom have disabilities themselves.
 DO-IT staff and mentors pose discussion questions to the online community via electronic mail and share information about schools, internships, and resources.
 Smaller electronic groups focus on access issues and challenges for specific types of disabilities.
 From mentors, students learn about career options, how to be more independent and advocate for themselves, and to persevere.
 Peers provide similar supports in addition to friendship and a sense of belonging.
 Both types of relationships promote self-esteem.

 DO-IT videos provide further information on DO-IT's e-mentoring community.
-The video and publication Opening Doors: Mentoring on the Internet can be purchased from DO-IT in DVD format or freely viewed online, at www.washington.edu/doit/Brochures.
+The video and publication Opening Doors: Mentoring on the Internet can be purchased from DO-IT in DVD format or freely viewed online, on the Resources page.
 The publication and video DO-IT Pals: An Internet Community shares the student perspective regarding peer and mentor support.